 Where schools and teachers are using such options, this should be within existing protocols, and should take account of the fact that some children and young people have less experience of using digital platforms than others, many having been unable to participate in this type of learning experience during lockdown because of home circumstances.
 It should also be borne in mind that teachers have varying degrees of confidence in using this kind of technology and many are likely to require professional learning in this area.

 Some schools/ teachers already encourage the use of smartphones by pupils within clear protocols, to aid learning.
 Such an approach might be helpful in enabling pupil research, peer collaboration and communication with the teacher through class WhatsApp groups and such like.
+Much will depend on the setting and on the circumstances of the children and young people involved.
 Once again, where such approaches are being considered, thought should be given to equity and the need to ensure that all pupils have full access to the learning activities that are being planned.
 No child or young person should be unable to participate as a result of not having a smartphone or sufficient mobile phone data.
 Where either of these is the case, sensitivity and an alternative approach that avoids stigma will be required either for the whole class or for individual children and young people who are at risk of missing out.

-Further information about the use of technology in the context of remote learning during periods of school closure can be found below in the section below on Blended and Remote Learning and Teaching.
+Further information about the use of technology in the context of remote learning during periods of school closure can be found below in the section on Blended and Remote Learning and Teaching.